Turkey launches airstrikes against Kurdish militants in Iraq and Syria after 9 soldiers were killed

 Turkey retaliated by launching strikes against sites that officials said were associated with the PKK in Iraq and Syria.
 Defense Minister Yasar Guler said at the time that dozens of Kurdish militants were killed in airstrikes and land assaults.

-Meanwhile, Turkey’s state-run news agency Anadolu said a senior PKK militant was “neutralized” in Iraq.
-Faik Aydin was targeted in an operation run by the Turkish intelligence agency, or MIT, some 160 kilometers (100 miles) inside the Turkey-Iraq frontier, Anadolu reported.
+Meanwhile, Turkey’s state-run news agency Anadolu said that a senior PKK militant was “neutralized” in Iraq.
+Faik Aydin was targeted in an operation run by Turkish intelligence agency MIT, about 160 kilometers (100 miles) inside the Turkey-Iraq frontier, Anadolu reported.

 The PKK, which maintains bases in northern Iraq, is considered a terror organization by Turkey’s Western allies, including the United States.
 Tens of thousands of people have died since the start of the conflict in 1984.